Tetrokun/TOHO-Link/README.md

 TOHO-Link is a fan-created tool designed to seamlessly connect Touhou cover songs with their original compositions in your plex instance, leverageing collections.

+Use at your own risk, No warenty.
+Use on a test library if you care about your production library In my case I didn't test, and it improperly matched non touhou songs to collections sometimes.
+In an ideal scenario this would be more isolated.

 Requirements